Vijaysreekar4994/Vijaysreekar4994/README.md

 6. Used Redux thunk middleware to handle asynchronous data to interact with the Redux store.
 7. Unit tests implemented

-**Horizon Pharma Web Application - Fullstack - React TypeScript, NodeJS, Express, MySql**
+**Horizon Pharma Web Application - Fullstack - ReactJS, NodeJS, Express, MySql**

 1. Development of new screens and features from scratch
 2. Development of RESTful APIs using nodeJS to manage screen content.